 Yemi Akinseye George, SAN is a renowned Professor of Public Law and Executive Director, Centre for Socio-Legal Studies.
 In this interview with Ise-Oluwa Ige, he spoke on the need for the judiciary to have a Roll of Dishonour to name and shame judges and justices who are adjudged to have deliberately refused to follow judicial precedents.
-He also spoke on other sundry issues such as the current moves to whittle powers of the EFCC and ICPC, backlog of cases before the Supreme Court, and what the new Chief Justice of Nigeria, CJN, must do to redeem the image of the judiciary.
+He also spoke on sundry issues such as the current moves to whittle down the powers of the EFCC and ICPC, backlog of cases before the Supreme Court, and what the new Chief Justice of Nigeria, CJN, must do to redeem the image of the judiciary.

 The claims by Femi Falana, SAN, and Dr Olisa Agbakoba, SAN on the legal status of the EFCC Act are still generating controversy.
 Who between the two do you align with?